Creative-Motion-Control-Course/Team-Pancho/projects/project1/docs/index.md

 Show your project in action.
 Embed a video of it working:

 <iframe width="560" height="315" src="https://youtu.be/fSsLYvdi7ws" frameborder="0" allowfullscreen></iframe>

-*Replace the iframe above with your actual video URL, or use a local video:*

 <!--
 <video width="560" controls>